 Cannabis Delivery Software

 With the decriminalization of cannabis in many states such as California and Colorado, the cannabis industry has seen a huge rise in the demand for both recreational and medicinal marijuana.
 These changes in state laws and the general population’s acceptance of cannabis as a valuable pharmacology tool has lead to what many people have coined the “Green Rush”.
-Although the pros and cons of cannabis use are constantly debated, what is not debatable is that the plant has resulted in tens of billions of dollars for these states in additional revenue.
-That should be great news to the businesses and the states in which those companies operate.
-Unfortunately, with the federal laws not being in line with these state laws the end product has been gray areas, loopholes, and legal inconsistencies.
-This lack of cohesion between the federal and state laws has forced many growers, dispensaries and marijuana delivery services to take security measures into their own hands, and the tool they are calling upon is GPS tracking.
+Although the pros and cons of cannabis use are constantly debated, what is not debatable is that legal cannabis is a highvalue product that has resulted in tens of billions of dollars in state revenue.
+That should be great news to the businesses and the states in which companies that produce recreational marijuana.
+Unfortunately, the laws at the federal level have created gray areas, loopholes, and legal inconsistencies for many states and the cannabis market.
+This lack of cohesion between federal and state laws has forced those in the marijuana industry such as growers, dispensaries, and delivery services to take security measures into their own hands.
+For companies transporting marijuana, one tool that is helping transport companies is GPS tracking.

 Buy a hidden GPS tracker for a car THIS WEEK ONLY and save $100.00 by CLICKING HERE!